circularmachines/VideoSnippets2/README.md

 # VideoSnippets2

-A web application for processing videos with automatic transcription and frame extraction.
+A web application for processing videos with automatic transcription, frame extraction, and smart snippet generation.

 ## Features